-The study area is the TP (26-40°N, 73-105°E), which is located in Southwestern China and covers an area of approximately 2.5 million km2.
+The study area is the TP $(26-40^{\circ} \text{ N}, 73-105^{\circ} \text{ E})$, which is located in southwestern China and covers an area of approximately 2.5 million km2.
 The elevation of the TP ranges from 84 to 8246 m, with an average value of 4379 m.
-Precipitation in the southeastern TP is influenced by warm, humid Indian

-- 120 monsoons, whereas in the western TP, it is influenced more strongly by the mid-latitude westerlies (Yao et al., 2012).
-The annual precipitation is concentrated from May to October (Gu et al., 2020), and shows a spatial pattern of a wet east and west with a dry middle (Li et al., 2020).
-Along with the significant climate change and a very fragile ecological environment, the TP has high potential for soil loss, especially in the eastern TP and Hengduan Mountains, which are among the most severely eroded - 125 areas in China (Teng et al., 2019).
+Precipitation in the southeastern TP is influenced by warm, humid Indian monsoons, whereas in the western TP, it is influenced more strongly by the mid-latitude westerlies (Yao et al., 2012).
+The annual precipitation is concentrated in the period from May to October (Gu et al., 2020), and shows a spatial pattern of a wet east and west with a dry middle (Li et al., 2020).
+Along with the significant climate change and a very fragile ecological environment, the TP has high potential for soil loss, especially in the eastern TP and Hengduan Mountains, which are among the most severely eroded areas in China (Teng et al., 2019).